-THIS GREAT HEALING MEDIUM cures disease without the use of medicine, by the laying on of hands.
+THIS GREAT HEALING MEDIUM cures disease without L the use of medicine, by the inying on of hands.
 He has met with good success in Wooster, Canton, Warren, and other parts of Ohio.
-He will be in Newcastle, Pa., from the first to the fifteenth of June; Akron, Ohio, from the filteenth of June to the first of July.
-Address DR. J. VALENTINE, family, at her residence,
+He will be in Newcastle, Pa., from the first to the fifteenth of June; Andrese June to the first of July.
+Addrese DR. J. VALENTINE, the fifteenth of June; Akron, Ohio, from the fiteenth of